MrDaPoyo/ebook/chapter1.md

 # Chapter 1: The basics

 ## What is a website

 Nowadays we all know what a website is.
 You probably browse them daily, via Google Chrome or any other browser.
-Imagine them as small chunks of land with houses on it.
-The land is their domain name and the house is its content.
-Every house is made from a variety of rooms, the web pages.
-All together is sitting on a chunk of land, a web server.
-What's even cooler is that websites can serve various purposes.
-From selling books to reading the news, every website is made for a certain purpose.
 Quoting the Wikipedia;

 > A website (also written as a web site) is a collection of web pages and related content identified by a common domain name and published on at least one web server.
 Websites are typically dedicated to a particular topic or purpose, such as news, education, commerce, entertainment, or social media.
 Hyperlinking between web pages guides the navigation of the site, which often starts with a home page.

+And if you pack all together every website in the world, you get the World Wide Web(A.K.A internet)!
+In case you don't know what the internet is, imagine the whole internet as a jar of cookies; The jar is the World Wide Web, the cookies are websites and each piece of chocolate is a web page.
+What's even cooler is that websites can serve various purposes.
+From selling books to broadcasting the radio, every website is can do anything you want!
+Amazing, isn't it?

 ![Simple example of a connection between the client and a web server.](images/web-browser.png)